jchester/bobotw/README.md

 * I like SQL.
 It is neat.
 It is powerful.
 I will use it to simplify the Ruby code.
 Until LLMs came along query planners were the closest thing we had to magic.
+* I like Ruby too.
+A lot, it's my happy place, I come back to it a lot.
+I actually tried writing the first version of this thing in Java, a fine upstanding language with many influential friends.
+I first took a crack at Helidon because I was curious what it was like (tl;dr, it's ragged).
+Then switched to Spring because I've used it in the past and it has all the sprockets and wheels and zip-zap doodads anyone could wish for.
+But I ran headfirst into the problem of deploying it.
+Have you ever tried deploying Java apps without getting a PhD?
+It's like asking Satan to underwrite your home loan when his nuts are itchy.
+Ruby is just some text.
+It used to be a PITA because it wasn't an Apache in-process thing like PHP, but now it's fast enough by itself that it doesn't matter.
+Boo Satan.
+Yay Ruby.
+Also: bring back Cloud Foundry.
 * Speaking of AI, is it any use?
 Well, somewhat.
 It writes half-useful CSS.
 It saves time on some things (but also makes bizarre choices on other things -- whatevs).
 I basically paired with it occasionally.
 It was OK.
 Saved a few episodes of _Midsommer Google Searches_.
 It drafted the first version of the "about" page, which I mostly rewrote.
 Who in their